encode/django-rest-framework/docs/api-guide/testing.md

 ---

+# ModelTestCase

+REST framework provides a test case class that derives directly from model, which makes request and response more predictable.

+For each one of the fields, you must set an attribute with same name from field, assigning an array of options.
+If you have three fields, where the first one has 2 options, the second one has 2 and the third has 5, it will run the test for 2 x 2 x 5 = 20 cases.

+## Example

+`models.py` file:

+    class Person(models.Model):
+        first_name = models.CharField(max_length=100)
+        last_name = models.CharField(max_length=100)
+        age = models.PositiveSmallIntegerField()

+`tests.py` file:

+    from rest_framework.test import ModelTestCase

+    class PersonTests(ModelTestCase):
+        model = Person
+        url = "/persons/"
+        first_name = ["John", "Jane"]
+        last_name = ["Doe", "Roosevelt"]
+        age = [11, 23, 58, 13, 21]

+---

 # URLPatternsTestCase

 REST framework also provides a test case class for isolating `urlpatterns` on a per-class basis.
 Note that this inherits from Django's `SimpleTestCase`, and will most likely need to be mixed with another test case class.